How to Start Affiliate Marketing: A Beginner's Realistic Plan

 The Realistic Timeline (Because “Earn Money While You Sleep” Is Missing Some Context)

 Months 1 to 2: Foundation.
 You’re picking your niche (using Revenue Math), setting up your site, and publishing your first 8 to 12 articles.
-You’re building a content ecosystem, not chasing quick wins.
 Revenue during this phase: probably zero.
 Maybe a few dollars if you’re lucky.

 Months 3 to 6: Traction.
 Google starts indexing and ranking your content.
 Most well-made niche sites see their first affiliate commissions within this window.
 Earnings are inconsistent.
 Maybe $50 one month, $15 the next, then $120 the month after.
 You’re figuring out what converts and what doesn’t.

 Months 6 to 12: Growth.
 Your pillar content has aged enough to compete for real keywords.
-Product reviews start ranking.
 Internal linking compounds.
-This is where the flywheel starts turning.
-Beginners who reach this stage typically earn $0 to $1,000 per month, depending on niche and consistency.
+Beginners who reach this stage typically earn $0 to $1,000 per month [1], depending on niche and consistency.

 Months 12 to 24: Compounding.
 Recurring commissions stack.
-Your email list (you started one, right?) becomes a traffic source Google can’t take away.
+Your email list becomes a traffic source Google can’t take away.
 Intermediate marketers in the 1 to 3 year range earn $1,000 to $10,000 per month.

 The FTC Disclosure Rule You Can’t Afford to Ignore

-The FTC’s “four P’s” of disclosure are prominence, presentation, placement, and proximity.
-In plain English: put a clear statement near the top of any page with affiliate links, use language a normal person understands, and don’t hide it in your footer.
+The FTC’s standard requires that disclosures be clear, conspicuous, and unambiguous.
+Put a clear statement near the top of any page with affiliate links, use language a normal person understands, and don’t hide it in your footer.
+The FTC has increased enforcement actions against deceptive affiliate practices in recent years [9].

 Something like: “This article contains affiliate links.
 If you purchase through these links, I earn a commission at no extra cost to you.”

-Funny enough, disclosing affiliate relationships actually builds trust.
+Disclosing affiliate relationships builds trust.
 Readers respect transparency.
 And Google’s E-E-A-T framework rewards trustworthiness, so proper disclosure serves both your legal compliance and your SEO strategy.

 Frequently Asked Questions About Starting Affiliate Marketing